 However, we may disclose information about you to Social Services if required.

-There are occasions when a Fundraiser, e.g. Richmond Upon Thames Council, requests information at a group level, e.g. based on age.
+There are occasions when a Fundraiser, e.g. Richmond upon Thames Council, requests information at a group level, e.g. based on age.

-Where it is necessary to protect life or health (for example in the case of medical emergency suffered by an individual when with one of our volunteers) or a safeguarding issue which requires us to share you information with the emergency services.
+Where it is necessary to protect life or health (for example, in the case of medical emergency suffered by an individual when with one of our volunteers) or a safeguarding issue which requires us to share your information with the emergency services.

 Your Rights